ZEIPBR743/tallardsapartment/README.md

 -> double click runme.jar

--> enter a name in the blank to run just that name
+-> enter a name in the blank to run just that name (click 2nd button)

+   * if you leave that blank empty, it will simply list out every thing in a pocessible .csv file

+   * note that the total in the last column is culmulative

--> select runall to run all
+-> select runall to run all (the 1st button)

+   * This will just Sum up everyone's total

 ## Beta version folder is not working